volt2054/RayTracing/README.md

-Ray Tracing in One Weekend implementation
+Basic Ray Tracer- Can render a circle

 ARCHIVED: Working on Messaging-Application